Of licenses, liars and scrambled eggs

 Fishing, shmishing…whatever…don’t get had!

 Wednesday began as it usually does.
 With dustbins and shopping lists.
-The former is The Husband's job and the latter is a kind of joint effort that starts with meal planning (yes, I know I've promised...it's on another list...) and culminates with his famous spreadsheets.
-He "translates" the paper scribbles, notes prices and, well, generally … Continue reading Fishing, shmishing…whatever…don’t get had!
+The former is The Husband's job and the latter is a kind of joint effort that starts with meal planning (yes, I know I've promised...it's on another list...), the first cup of coffee, and culminates with his famous spreadsheets.
+He "translates" the paper scribbles, … Continue reading Fishing, shmishing…whatever…don’t get had!

 A saint, lavatories and life